dry-rb/dry-rb.org/source/gems/dry-transaction/around-steps.html.md

 Sometimes, a step operation needs to _wrap_ all of the subsequent steps.
 A common case for this is handling database transactions.
 An operation providing a database transaction across steps needs to wrap around all the subsequent operations so it can roll back the transactoin in case one of the operations failures.

-Use an `around` step to give an operation this behaviour.
+Use an `around` step to give an operation this behavior.
 The operation will receive `#call(input, &block)`, where `&block` is the collection of steps it is wrapping.
 It should call the block to run those steps and handle as appropriate.

 An operation to wrap steps in a database transaction would work like this (replace `MyDB` with whatever your database system requires):